CATAN® – Seafarers Expansion

 Requires the CATAN® base game to play.

 About the game

 A campaign with many varied scenarios awaits you.
 First, you head for new shores.
 You leave Catan, land on neighboring islands, and receive special victory points whenever you are the first to settle an island.
 Then your ships explore entirely uncharted regions and discover either sea or land.
 Soon, you will meet the mysterious forgotten tribe and court its favor.
-Meanwhile, the pirates are becoming more audacious.
-You defend yourself and conquer the pirates' nests.
-For the glory of Catan, you finally compete with your opponents to build the most imposing wonders of the world.
+Meanwhile, the pirates are getting more intrusive.
+You defend yourself and conquer the pirate nests.
+For the glory of Catan, you then vie with your opponents to build the most imposing wonders of the world.

-The Seafarers expansion contains new frame pieces, which can be used to assemble frames of variable size.
-In these frames, you lay out combinations of islands that are always different, using the hexes from the Catan base game and additional hexes from the expansion set - either as shown in the scenario diagrams or according to your own imagination.
+The Seafarers expansion contains new frame pieces, which - together with the frame pieces of the CATAN base game - can be used to assemble frames of variable size.
+Inside these frames, you lay out always varying combinations of islands, using the hexes of the CATAN base game and additional hexes of the expansion set - either as shown in the scenario diagrams or according to your own imagination.

 There is, however, one important exception: you may change the position of the front ships of a shipping route!
-That way, you can respond more flexibly to your opponents' actions and possibly be the first to reach an unsettled, productive island.
+That way, you can react more flexibly to your opponents' actions and perhaps be the first to reach an unsettled, productive island.

-Other new features are the gold fields, which help their neighbors obtain any type of resource, and the pirate, who causes unrest on the peaceful seas.
+Other new features are the gold fields, which help the owners of adjacent settlements or cities obtain any type of resource, and the pirate, who causes unrest on the peaceful seas.